Adnif/Numble-V2/README.md

-# Numble, a Buiilding Number Game
+# Numble, a Building Number Game

 A wordle inspired game by Computer Science UNJ 2020 Students
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).